patooz/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 1-listint_len.c - A C function that returns the number of elements in a linked listint_t list.
 2-add_nodeint.c - A C function that adds a new node at the beginning of a listint_t list.
 3-add_nodeint_end.c - function that adds a new node at the end of a listint_t list.
+4-free_listint.c - A C function that frees a listint_t list.